An in-depth report about the benefits and types of exercise.

 Improper Mechanics and Its Effect on the Back and Shoulders

 Incorrect movements can literally cause mechanical problems in the muscles.
 These problems are usually the result of improper exercise instruction, and lack of attention.
-A single jerky golf swing, or the incorrect use of exercise equipment (especially free weights, nautilus, and rowing machines), can cause serious back injuries.
+A single jerky golf swing, or the incorrect use of exercise equipment (such as free weights, nautilus, and rowing machines), can cause serious back injuries.

 Anyone who exercises intensely should take the following precautions:

-- Drink 6 to 8 ounces of fluid about 15 minutes before a workout, and then pause regularly during exercise to drink more.
+- Drink 6 to 8 ounces (180 to 240 mL) of fluid about 15 minutes before a workout, and then pause regularly during exercise to drink more.

 - Water is the best choice for replenishing body fluids.
 Glucose-sodium-potassium solutions, the so-called "sports drinks," which promise instant energy, appear to be no better than water at improving endurance during prolonged intense running.